Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-support.md

 The global dbt Support team is available to dbt Cloud customers by [email](mailto:support@getdbt.com) or by clicking **Create a support ticket** through the dbt Cloud navigation.

-### Ask Support Assistant
+### Ask dbt Support Assistant
-Support Assistant is an AI widget that provides instant, AI-generated responses to common questions.
+dbt Support Assistant is an AI widget that provides instant, AI-generated responses to common questions.
 This feature is available to dbt Cloud users and can help answer troubleshooting questions, provide quick explanations, or link to relevant documentation.

-The Support Assistant AI widget is separate from [dbt Copilot](/docs/cloud/dbt-copilot), a powerful AI-engine that helps with code generation to accelerate your analytics workflows.
-Support Assistant focuses on answering documentation and troubleshooting-related questions.
-Enabling or disabling AI features in dbt Cloud won't affect Support Assistant's availability.
+The dbt Support Assistant AI widget is separate from [dbt Copilot](/docs/cloud/dbt-copilot), a powerful AI-engine that helps with code generation to accelerate your analytics workflows. dbt Support Assistant focuses on answering documentation and troubleshooting-related questions.
+Enabling or disabling AI features in dbt Cloud won't affect dbt Support Assistant's availability.

 :::info
 Note that AI-generated responses may not always be accurate.
 If you receive unexpected or incorrect information, we recommend verifying details in our documentation or [reaching](mailto:support@getdbt.com) out to the Support team.